Safety Stock Calculator & Formula

 If you’re going to have a website (and honestly, who isn’t these days?), you’ll want your brand name in your website’s domain name.

 This means you’ll need to check that your chosen domain name is available and then register it.

 There are lots of domain registration sites that you can use for this, such as GoDaddy, name.com, Google Domains and 1&1 Ionos.
 If the name you want is available, buy it.
 If it’s already taken by somebody else, you have two options:

 If the co.uk or .com are already taken, try .uk, .net or .co.
 In fact there are lots of options here if you’re wedded to the name.

 You might be able to buy it from the current owner.
 You can find who that is online using WHOIS.com.
 But before you contact the owner, do some research to find out who they are and decide how much you’d be willing to pay for the domain – you’ll want to be ready to negotiate!

 Don’t forget you’ll need to create social media accounts using your chosen name, too, so check if there are many brands out there with the same name on your social media channels of choice.

 6. Make sure you look after it

 It’s important to note that choosing a brand name is only the beginning of your journey.
 A brand is more than just a title – it’s an idea and the corporate culture you create around it.

-Your employees and customers will ultimately define it, and with social media you are only one bad tweet away from ruining the foundation you worked so hard to create, no matter how great the name is.
-So, make sure yours is unforgettable for all the right reasons.
+Your employees and customers will ultimately define it, and with social media you are only one bad tweet away from ruining the foundation you worked so hard to create, no matter how great your business name is.
+Make sure yours is unforgettable for all the right reasons.